leo-project/leofs/docs/admin/settings/leo_storage.md

 | **Other Directories Settings**         |
 | queue_dir                              | Modifiable with condition | Able to change the MQ's directory but you need to move the MQ's data, which adhere to this configuration. |

+### Other Configurations

+If you want to customize settings like where to place leo_storage.conf, what user starting a leo_storage process and so on, Please refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.

 ## Configuration